about me

 tl;dr:

-I'm a seasoned entrepreneur and technical co-founder who helps amazing people get their impactful organizations off the ground.
+I'm a seasoned entrepreneur and technical co-founder who helps amazing organizations get off the ground.

 I enjoy figuring out how things work, making technology approachable & understandable to non-technical people, and doing whatever I can to help get something done (whether that's strategy, executing on a vision, or managing a team).

-I'm starting a new role in October as a senior software engineer at Yardstik, and I'm pumped to join a great team working on building background check solutions for gig platforms, marketplaces, and other businesses.
+I'm a senior software engineer at Yardstik, and I'm pumped to join a great team working on building background check solutions for gig platforms, marketplaces, and other businesses.

 i've got some time, gimme the longer version.